What is my latest passion?

 Sanjay is a graduate of The University of Texas at Austin in Electrical Engineering (Computer Engineering) (Dean’s Honor Roll, Engineering Scholar, President’s Honor Roll at University of Oklahoma) in 1992, completed graduate coursework at Arizona State University for Masters in Computer Science in 1995, and achieved executive certification on Leading Management Teams (eCornell - Leading with operations, creativity & innovation) at Cornell University in 2006.
 Sanjay received the first position in the 50th William Lowell Putnam Math Competition, five states, in 1987-1988 at the University of Oklahoma (Sanjay started his undergrad at OU).

-Sanjay became a citizen of USA in 2008 to vote for President Obama and Vice President Biden, and is a moderate democrat ("I am a newcomer trying to figure out who does what and what local leadership stands for").
+Sanjay became a citizen of USA in 2008, and voted for President Obama and Vice President Biden, and is a moderate democrat or progressive republican or independent ("I am a newcomer trying to figure out who does what and what local leadership stands for").
 Sanjay has no political aspirations, and is not connected nor affiliated with any political organization.
 Sanjay enjoys debating and talking about current issues with openness, and has moderate views.
 Sanjay loves the democratic election process, and supports local community leaders who favor strong family values, education, health, safety & security, peace, honesty & openness, humility, and treat all citizens with respect (regardless of party affiliations).
 Detailed views here...

 Sanjay is a Vaishnav Hindu, and married to Jain Hindu.
 Sanjay met his wife at the University of Texas at Austin (yup, both of us were studying :) ).
 Sanjay respects non-violent and moderate religious beliefs of our friends and community.
 Sanjay firmly believes in non-violence and peace (Mahatma Gandhi and Mother Teresa have inspired me), and treating everyone with respect, kindness, honesty, humility and calmness.
 Of course, my kids will attest that "Dad can get angry or mad on occasion when they fight, hit, misbehave, don't do homework, say bad words, or don't clean up their rooms"!
 My wife says that "she is always loud, and that it's okay for moms to be loud & get mad" I guess I am still learning this parenting & husband thing... :-) Sanjay resides with his wife and two growing children in Irvine, California.